 I ended up with this basic design – the name in an elegant cursive font, and the “l” replaced by a single stemmed half-open rose.
 Then I thought of the embroidery on gauze I experimented with a few years ago.
 It seemed to me that this was a perfect opportunity to play with this technique, and it has the advantage of producing something sufficiently grown up that in 20 years time, Evelyn probably won’t be embarrassed to have it on show…

-Episode Six of “Slow TV Stitchery” is now up on Vimeo.
+Episode Six of “Slow TV Stitchery” is now up.
 Please take a look, and ask me any questions that occur to you…

 Once the Camberwell was finished, I handed the piece, still stretched on the bars I used to work it, over to my client (Action Ma’am) and her picture framer.
 I’m very pleased with what they came up with, so I’ve asked her to write up a little bit about framing the piece and where the Camberwell is living now.

 At quite an early stage, I had decided that Camberwell was going to hang in the bathroom.
 An odd choice, maybe, but her colours went beautifully with the accent colours I had already chosen and the theme of nauticalia.

 My local picture framer enthusiastically accepted the challenge of creating a suitable box-frame.
 We chose a rounded moulding, to echo the curve of the funnel, and charcoal for both mount and moulding to match the colour of the ribbon used for the funnel.
 Since it was to hang by an east-facing window, we selected a grade of conservation glass which excludes 98% of UV light.
 I took the opportunity to have the inspirational photo properly mounted in the frame I had bought for it from a high-street newsagent a year or so previously.